Chiapas truck crash: Victims

 At least 55 people died and 105 more were injured.
 Most of the victims are believed to have been Central American migrants from Guatemala and Honduras, although the exact nationalities of each victim have yet to be confirmed.
 Alejandro Martín, a fire department official, confirmed the presence of several minors among the dead.
 Many of the victims had paid ten to twelve thousand dollars to be smuggled to the Mexico–United States border, and now face deportation to their home countries.

 Chiapas governor Rutilio Escandón stated that 49 people died at the scene, and five more while receiving medical attention.
 Luis Manuel Moreno, head of the Chiapas state civil defense office, stated that around 21 of the injured had serious injuries and were transported to nearby hospitals.
 Another 24 people traveling in the vehicle were unharmed.

 Aftermath

-Shortly after hearing the news, President Andrés Manuel López Obrador tweeted that the crash was "very painful" and that he "deeply regrets the tragedy".
+President Andrés Manuel López Obrador tweeted that the crash was "very painful" and that he "deeply regrets the tragedy".
 The Secretary of Foreign Affairs, Marcelo Ebrard, also expressed his condolences and announced that the foreign ministries of the affected countries had been contacted.
 He declared a crackdown on human trafficking.

 Gov. Rutilio Escandón also lamented the tragedy and assured via Twitter that he had given instructions to give "prompt attention and assistance to the injured".
 He added that "responsibility shall be determined according to the law".

 Mexico’s National Immigration Institute stated that it would offer lodging and humanitarian visas to the survivors and that the authorities would help identify the dead and cover funeral expenses or repatriation of their remains to their home countries.